Whitehall, Ohio: Geography

 According to the United States Census Bureau, the city has a total area of 5.29 sqmi, of which 5.26 sqmi is land and 0.03 sqmi is water.
 Big Walnut Creek flows through Whitehall.

 Like the nearby city of Bexley and villages of Minerva Park and Valleyview, Whitehall is an enclave of Columbus.

 Whitehall is a suburban community of Columbus, Ohio in Franklin County.
 It is in close proximity to John Glenn Columbus International Airport.
 The 338th Army Band is stationed there at the Defense Supply Center, Columbus.

-The city has three elementary schools (Etna Road, Kae Avenue, and Beechwood), one junior high school (Rosemore), and one high school (Whitehall-Yearling High School).
+The city has three elementary schools (Etna Road, Kae Avenue, and Beechwood), one middle school (Rosemore), and one high school (Whitehall-Yearling High School).
 Big Walnut Creek along with the Columbus Country Club (part of the City of Columbus) define the eastern border of Whitehall.